How do I Calculate how many tiles I need?

 If you wish to undertake this problem yourself, you will need to use a tool with a straight edge such as a spirit level, to identify discrepancies.
 For cement floors, use an internal and external self leveller.
 Just pour it on and let it dry.
 ColorTile offers a range of floor levellers that you can use.
 For timber, sand the area and screw (instead of nailing) the moving boards, to prevent squeaking.

 For tiling over timber and other substrates where cement sheeting is required, laying sheeting over your floors will help spread the load and level the space.
 Cement sheeting or tile underlay should be used.

 Before you begin tiling, ensure the surface is clean and prepped.
 Any lumps under the tiles will produce a bump in the surface and cannot be sanded down once laid.

 Can I stick my new tiles down to a vinyl floor?

 There are specific tiling systems and materials that will allow you to tile over vinyl flooring.

-Talk to your ColorTile consultant about the most suitable way to achieve the best results for your situation.
+Talk to your ColorTile consultant about the most suitable way to achieve the best results.

 What can I use to seal a tile / grout joints?

 Most tiles do not need to be sealed; only some polished porcelain tiles are not sealed at the factory.
-For tiles and grout lines which do require sealing, use a premium impregnating sealer which prevents the penetration of oil, grease, dirt and water-borne stains and also facilitates maintenance without altering the appearance of the tiles.
+For tiles and grout lines which require sealing, use a premium impregnating sealer which prevents the penetration of oil, grease, dirt and waterborne stains.
+These will also facilitate maintenance without altering the appearance of the tiles.
 Sealing products are available at your local ColorTile store.